dd32/td-gh-ex/readme.txt

 3. Once activated, you're ready to use it.

 = Set hompepage =
-You can use the default homepage (displaying posts) or set a static page as homepage.
+You can choose between the default homepage (displaying posts) and a static page as homepage.

-To set a static homepage go to your WordPress Dashboard > Settings > Reading and select the page you want.
+To set a static page as homepage go to your WordPress Dashboard > Settings > Reading and select the page you want.

+= Page templates =
+While creating a post or page you can choose between default layout (with sidebar) and full width layout.
+This can be done via the Post or Page Attributes box.

-= Header image =
+= Customizer =
-You can change the header image via WordPress Dashboard > Appearance > Customize.
+You can personalize your theme via the Customizer in your dashboard.

+Besides the native settings for Site Identity and Menu you can also:

-You will find the recommended size there too.
+* Set header image (you will find the recommended image-size there as well)

-= Logo =
-Set a logo to replace site title and tagline via WordPress Dashboard > Appearance > Customize.
+* Set logo to replace site title and tagline

-= Background =
-You can add your own background(image) via WordPress Dashboard > Appearance > Customize.

-= Menu =
-You can create and set a menu via WordPress Dashboard > Appearance > Menus.

-= Blog =
+* Set background-color or background-image
-You can set a page title and content above your posts via WordPress Dashboard > Appearance > Customize.
+* Set page title and content above your posts

-And you can change the way how posts are displayed via WordPress Dashboard > Appearance > Customize.
+* Change the way how posts are being displayed

 == Copyright ==